aasthakansal47/MyFirst-demo/README.md

 # MyFirst-demo
-this is my first Git repository
+This is my basic first project -
+<br> Amazon clone